hackerfactor/SEAL/SPECIFICATION.md

 1.1.3 (2024-09-07) Renamed from VIDA to SEAL.

 ## Solution Intent
 SEAL allows a user to cryptographically sign a file.
-The cryptographic implementation prevents forged signatures, false attribution, and false signing denials (nonrepudiation).
+The cryptographic implementation prevents forged signatures, false attribution, and false signing denials (non-repudiation).

 What is the intent behind signing a file?
 - SEAL doesn't attribute copyright or ownership.
 A malicious user can easily remove the signature and add in their own signature, claiming ownership.
 (Copyright or authorship can be declared in an existing EXIF, IPTC, or XMP metadata field.)